Genome-structure-evolution-analysis/AKRUP/README.md

 ## Description

-Include a "from the bottom up On "ancestral karyotype inference  and a" top-down"inference of the evolutionary trajectory of ancient chromosomes
+Include "bottom-up" inferences of ancestral karyotypes and "top-down" inferences of ancient chromosome evolutionary trajectories